School-record 6 TDs for Burrow, No. 4 LSU routs Vandy 66-38

 And Burrow kept throwing to Chase.
 The sophomore caught TDs of 64, 25 and 51 yards in the first quarter and adding a 16-yarder in the third.
 He finished with 10 receptions for 229 yards, most by an LSU receiver since Odell Beckham Jr . had 204 against Furman in 2013.

-”I’m just happy I played today,” Chase said after not playing against Northwestern State last week in a coach’s decision.

-Vanderbilt had never before played two of the nation’s top five teams within the first three weeks of a season.
+Vanderbilt had never played two of the nation’s top five teams within the first three weeks before in program history.
 At least the Commodores scored on their first drive, which they didn’t manage in an opening loss to No. 3 Georgia or a loss at Purdue.
-They scored their most points yet this season but had two turnovers.
+They scored their most points yet this season but turned it over twice.

 “We were playing with house money, man,” Vanderbilt coach Derek Mason said.
 “We had a chance to really take some chances, try to force some things to happen.
 Those things didn’t necessarily go our way.
 But what I can tell you is the early part of the season, man, has been a difficult stretch.”